dmlc/dgl/docs/source/guide/message.rst

 built-in funcs is ``u`` represents ``src`` nodes, ``v`` represents ``dst`` nodes, ``e`` represents ``edges``.
 The parameters for those functions are strings indicating the input and output field names for the corresponding nodes and edges.
-Here is the :ref:`dgl.function` of supported built-in functions.
+The list of supported built-in functions can be found in :ref:`~dgl.function`.
 For example, to add the ``hu`` feature from src nodes and ``hv`` feature from dst nodes then save the result on the edge at ``he`` field, we can use built-in function ``dgl.function.u_add_v('hu', 'hv', 'he')`` this is equivalent to the